Contact Us

 Wavelength (nm)

-Light is electromagnetic radiation that can be seen by humans.
-Light, as it also behaves like a particle (photon) travels in waves.
-The wavelength describes the distance between the repetition of these waves and ultimately defines its color.
+Electromagnetic radiation (including light) travels in waves.
+The wavelength describes the distance between the repetition of these waves and thus, ultimately defines its color.
 The wavelengths is a unit of distance and measured in meters.
 Since visible light has a relatively short wavelength we use nanometers (nm), which is one billionth of a meter, as a common unit of measurement.
-Sometimes also micrometers (μm) or millimeters (mm) are being used.
+Sometimes also micrometers (μm) or millimeters (mm) are used.

 YPF: Yield Photon Flux (μmol/s)